*daily rates in Cape Town Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 Cape Town Airport is the second busiest in South Africa and is only twelve miles from the city.
 Last year it handled eight million passengers flying into the city.
 At the airport you’ll find over 7,000 parking spaces and 120 check-in desks including many self-service ones.

 Plenty of airlines fly into Cape Town, all of them are scheduled and some of them operate on a seasonal basis only.
+You can fly into Cape Town from many countries such as the UK

 Getting to Your Destination